pivotal/docs-tap/tap-gui/plugins/api-docs-getting-started.hbs.md

-# Getting started with API documentation plug-in
+# Get started with API documentation plug-in

 This topic describes how to get started with the API documentation plug-in.